 Long Phone Cord

 In both hospital rooms I have been in the power point for charging my phone was quite a distance away from the bed.
 The last thing you will feel like doing every time you want to use or charge your phone is to get out of bed to go and get it.
 Depending on how you are doing, you may not even be able to get out of bed.
 For my bilateral mastectomy, I had four drains and the things around my legs helping with circulation, so it took me ages to get sorted to get up and then get myself back in bed again.

-An alternative is to take an extension cable and your regular phone cord, but I discovered hospitals are a little funny about them.
+An alternative to an extra long phone cord is to take an extension cable and your regular phone cord, but I discovered hospitals are a little funny about them.
 I had to get a maintenance person to come in and do an electrical check on mine before they would allow me to use it.